 During the Teach the Teacher course each candidate will complete a learning styles questionnaire which will help identify their individual learning style and how they can use this knowledge to enhance their own medical teaching courses.
 Participants will have many opportunities to practise their presentation skills, one-to-one coaching and feedback provision throughout the various activities taking place at the course.
 By the end of the Teach the Teacher course, all attendees will fully understand how to plan, design, structure, and deliver a teaching session using a variety of teaching formats and methods.

-Our medical teaching course (Teach the Teacher) is suitable for all grades of doctors (FY, CT, ST, SpR, SAS, middle grade doctors and consultants) who want to optimise their approach to the training and education of others around them.
+Our medical teaching course (Teach the Teacher / Train the Trainer) is suitable for all grades of doctors (FY, CT, ST, SpR, SAS, middle grade doctors and consultants) who want to optimise their approach to the training and education of others around them.

-STRUCTURE OF THE MEDICAL TEACH THE TEACHER COURSE
+STRUCTURE OF THE MEDICAL TEACH THE TEACHER / TRAIN THE TRAINER COURSE

 An opportunity for candidates to introduce themselves and discuss their objectives for the course based on past personal experience.

 Introduction to the different teaching environments and their suitability.